hauks96/s3/readme.txt

 /**********************************************************************
  *  Have you taken (part of) this course before:
  **********************************************************************/
+    No

 /**********************************************************************
  *  Known bugs / limitations.
  **********************************************************************/
+    There are currently no known bugs.
+However the heap size stops the runtime of the program if the file size is 2m lines.

 /**********************************************************************
  *  Describe whatever help (if any) that you received.